 He is a powerful being with a lot of control over different forms and abilities.
 He can shapeshift into any form he wishes and can teleport himself and others.
 At one time, he was also recognized as the Death God of the Greek Pantheon, having control over the dead and able to resurrect and command a whole army of undead from the Underworld to do his will, and then send them back whenever he wished.

-See also Facts about argon?
+See also Facts about animal skeletons?

 What did Ares fear